qiaoyx3170/qiaoyx3170.github.io/_posts/2020-05-03-HealthCloud.md

 The performance of the system was evaluated using multiple methods, including standard classification metrics, cross-validation techniques, and Quality of Service (QoS) parameters, to assess both predictive performance and system efficiency.

 ### Classification Metrics

 Classification metrics are used to evaluate how well the models perform on classification task.
-The metrics used are accuracy, precision, recall (sensitivity), specificity, confusion matrix, and ROC-AUC.
+The metrics used are accuracy, precision, recall (sensitivity), specificity, confusion matrix, ROC-AUC, and 5-fold Cross-validation.
 The results are shown as follows:

 |  | Accuracy | Precision | Sensitivity | Specificity |
 | :------ |:--- | :--- | :--- | :--- |